 Assumption University strives to make the transition to College as easy as possible for new students.
 The following frequently asked questions may provide the answers to your questions.
 If you still have questions, please contact the Wellness Center at 508-767-7329.

 How do I submit my required health information?

 Undergraduate and graduate students have different requirements for submitting health information.
 All required health information must be submitted by using the Student Wellness Portal.
-You will be able to access the Patient Wellness Portal from the front page of your Assumption College Student Portal.
-You will receive your log-on information for your Assumption University Student portal at Orientations or over the summer/ winter.
+You will be able to access the Patient Wellness Portal from the front page of your Assumption University Student Portal.
 Once you can access your Assumption University student portal, you will be able to access the Student Wellness Portal and upload your information.

 When is the required health information due?

 Undergraduate and graduate student health information should be submitted online via the Student Wellness Portal by July 15th (fall enrollment) or January 15th (spring enrollment).
-If you haven't submitted your information by the deadline, a hold will be placed on your record, preventing you from registering for classes, moving onto campus and/ or practicing/ playing a DII sport.
+If you haven't submitted your information by the deadline, a hold will be placed on your account, preventing you from registering for classes, moving onto campus and/ or practicing/ playing a collegiate sport.